jtyers/ww/README.md

 ## Contributing

 Contributions are very welcome, please raise a PR and state clearly what problem you're trying to solve.
 Keep in mind that `ww` is designed to be light and fast.

+## Licence

+This is open-sourced under the MIT licence.
+See the LICENCE file for details.